Accounting Glossary

 Profit Reports

-Statements showing a company’s earnings after expenses are deducted, essential for assessing profitability.
+Statements showing a company’s earnings after expenses are deducted, are essential for assessing profitability.

 Reconciliation